webhossen/System-Warning/README.md

-# ⚡ Fast App – System Warning Demo
+# ⚡ Prank App – System Warning Demo

 A fun and visually dynamic **Python Tkinter application** that simulates a system warning screen with flashing borders, progress effects, speech, and sound.
 Created by **Md Anayet Hossen** as a learning and demonstration project for **Tkinter UI, threading, and audio handling** in Python.